VictoriaMetrics/VictoriaMetrics/README.md

 ## Deduplication

 VictoriaMetrics leaves a single raw sample with the biggest timestamp per each `-dedup.minScrapeInterval` discrete interval if `-dedup.minScrapeInterval` is set to positive duration.
 For example, `-dedup.minScrapeInterval=60s` would leave a single raw sample with the biggest timestamp per each discrete 60s interval.
-If multiple raw samples have the same biggest timestamp on the given `-dedup.minScrapeInterval` discrete interval, then an arbitrary sample out of these samples is left.
 This aligns with the [staleness rules in Prometheus](https://prometheus.io/docs/prometheus/latest/querying/basics/#staleness).

+If multiple raw samples have the same biggest timestamp on the given `-dedup.minScrapeInterval` discrete interval, then the sample with the biggest value is left.

 The `-dedup.minScrapeInterval=D` is equivalent to `-downsampling.period=0s:D` if [downsampling](#downsampling) is enabled.
 So it is safe to use deduplication and downsampling simultaneously.